A Python program for the implementation of the {\Gamma}-method for Monte Carlo simulations: Application

 In a typical scenario a suitable choice for $S$ is around a few units \cite{ref1:LessErr}: this is indeed what we find for both algorithms.

 In order to assess the validity of our results, we estimate the critical dynamic exponent $z$ according to \cref{eq:z} and compare our findings with the existing literature.
 The extrapolation of $z$ for the observable $f_\chi$ is shown in \cref{fig:plot-fit-cl-tau-chi} and the obtained values are reported in \cref{tab:z}.
-In the extrapolations we exclude the data points corresponding to $L=16$ for the cluster algorithm, and to $L=64,\,256$ for the Metropolis algorithm, based on the best resulting $\chi^2$.
-As one can notice from \cref{fig:plot-fit-cl-tau-chi}, the fit function is sensible to this exclusion just in the case of the cluster algorithm.
+In the extrapolations we exclude the data points corresponding to $L=24,32$ for the cluster algorithm, based on the improvement of the infinite volume extrapolation, that is the one of interest.

 As for the Metropolis algorithm, we recover the value $z\approx 2$ as expected for a local algorithm.
 Regarding the single cluster algorithm, in order to compare our results with Ref.~\cite{alg:cl2}, the following rescaling of $\tau$ is necessary:

 where $\langle C_s \rangle$ is the average cluster size and $m=1$ for the two-dimensional Ising model (for further details see Ref.~\cite{alg:cluster}).
-By doing so, the estimated value for $z$ becomes equal to $0.138(9)$, in agreement with Ref.~\cite{alg:cl2}.
+By doing so, the estimated value for $z$ becomes equal to $0.137(5)$, in agreement with Ref.~\cite{alg:cl2}.